cancerberoSgx/cannabis/cannabis/README.md

  `//* [ isFunctionLike() && type() != ConstructorDeclaration]`

-## extendsNamed
+## extendsAnyNamed

-`extendsNamed(name?: string, all?: boolean)` - `boolean`
+`extendsAnyNamed(name?: string, all?: boolean)` - `boolean`

- * `extendsNamed('A,B')`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' OR type named 'B'
+ * `extendsAnyNamed('A,B')`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' OR type named 'B'

- * `extendsNamed('A,B', true)`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' AND type named 'B'
+ * `extendsAnyNamed('A,B', true)`: Returns true if current node (class declaration or interface declaration) extends recursively type named 'A' AND type named 'B'
- * extendsNamed(): returns comma-separated names of all types that current node extends, recursively.
+ * extendsAnyNamed(): returns comma-separated names of all types that current node extends, recursively.

 Take into account that it will search across all `extends` HeritageClauses, recursively.